Last Updated on

 If I had to choose between buying more flips and buying more rentals, I would buy more rentals.
 I love the long-term cash flow, and if you refinance them you don’t have to have that much cash tied up in the property.
 I still flip houses because I love flipping and it generates a lot of income.
 I can use that income to buy more rentals.
 My market is also much easier to flip in right now because of the high prices.

 I complete 10-15 fix and flips a year and I also own 16 long-term rental properties.
 One of the most common questions I hear is “how do I determine whether to fix and flip or rent a house.”
 Many people think it is easier to find a rental property than a fix and flip, but I find it harder to find rental properties.
 I have very strict guidelines that my rental properties must meet; cash flow, cash on cash return, location, condition, age and more.
-With fix and flips I want to make sure I can sell the house for a profit in less than 6 months and I am not worried about the location, cash flow or cash on cash return as much.
+With fix and flips, I want to make sure I can sell the house for a profit in less than 6 months and I am not worried about the location, cash flow or cash on cash return as much.

 How can you determine if a house will be a better rental or flip?

-It is easier for me to find a property to fix and flip, because I have such strict buying criteria on my rentals.
+It is easier for me to find a property to fix and flip because I have such strict buying criteria on my rentals.
 I buy my rental properties based on cash flow and I assume I will hold them for many years, if not forever.
 I want to make sure my rentals are great properties that will be easy to manage.
 I am very picky about the location, condition, and age because I am holding these properties so long.

 I am looking at many more factors when I buy a rental property because with flips I only care about profit.
 As long as I know what my after repaired value will be, I can make money if I buy the property cheap enough.

 I primarily buy fix and flips within a 40-mile radius of where I am located.
 I buy rental properties within 10 miles of where I live, although I prefer them to be much closer.
-The reason I buy flips further away is because I am selling them quickly and I am only concerned with when they will sell and for how much.
+The reason I buy flips further away is that I am selling them quickly and I am only concerned with when they will sell and for how much.
 With rental properties, I need to think about the long-term prospects of the area I am buying in, the future economy and the rental market.

 I also buy house flips in small towns with less than 5,000 people.
 As a real estate agent, it is easy for me to determine the values on houses.
 Figuring rental rates is much tougher, especially in small towns.
 Since the small towns are farther away and have less certainty in the rental market I do not buy rentals in them.
 Small towns are also the hardest hit when the market goes down or vacancies go up.